couchbaselabs/WebSockets-Cocoa/README.md

 It's built on top of Robbie Hanson's excellent [CocoaAsyncSocket][ASYNC] library.
 Its WebSocket class started out as a hack of a class from his [CocoaHTTPServer][HTTPSERVER], but has evolved from there.

+(Note: this code is unrelated to the [cocoa-websocket][COCOAWEBSOCKET] library, except that they both use AsyncSocket.)

 ## BLIP Protocol

 BLIP frames are WebSocket binary messages that start with three [varint][VARINT]-encoded numbers and an optional binary field: